 - PLCs are continuing to strengthen with a weekly extended planning schedule.
-Our Instructional Coach assisted with creating solid norms and protocols for PLC meetings and data analysis. - We would like to see an overall growth in lexiles for all 3rd-5th grade students to meet the state standard.
-We have identified a need to educate all stakeholders on effective strategies to raise lexiles. - We are interested in raising the growth scores in math for our students as they move from 3rd to 5th grade. - We plan to focus on moving more students from 2's to 3's and 3's to 4's.
+Our Instructional Coach assisted with creating solid norms and protocols for PLC meetings and data analysis. - We would like to see an overall growth in lexiles for all 3rd-5th grade students.
+We have identified a need to educate all stakeholders on effective strategies to raise lexiles. - We are interested in raising the growth scores in math for our students as they move from 3rd to 5th grade. - We plan to focus on moving more students from 2's to 3's and 3's to 4's. - We would like to see an increase in overall student engagement.